Azure/osdu-data-load-tno/README.md

 ### Assign managed identity `users.datalake.ops` role

-Get the object ID of the managed identity and assign it `users.datalake.ops` on your data partition.
+**Important**: Get the object ID of the managed identity and assign it `users.datalake.ops` and `users@<data partition>.dataservices.energy roles`on your data partition.

-### Deploy the Application
+### Deploy the Application and monitor the container's console output

   ```bash
   azd deploy